ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C05_Custom_Types.md

 Pros:

 - Static Type Safety: Type checkers can enforce that only the allowed constant values appear in your code.
-- Minimal Overhead: `Literal`s have no runtime cost; they serve solely as hints at the type level.
+- Minimal Overhead: `Literal`s have no runtime cost; they serve solely as type annotations.
 - Simplicity: Using literals is straightforward and requires no extra boilerplate code.

 Cons: